berlinplan/berlinplan.github.io/readme.md

 > Hypocrisy: A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
 (217)

-##  blocking streets and increase polarization solve environmental crisis?
+##  blocking streets and increase polarization to solve environmental crisis, bullshit?

 > block the streets and making Video for Instagram and fight for Power Positions in political System, will solve Environmental Problems ?